VBTP-MR Guarani

 The VBTP-MR Guarani (Portuguese Viatura Blindada Transporte de Pessoal – Média sobre Rodas; "Armored Personnel Transport Vehicle – Medium on Wheels") is a 6×6 armoured personnel carrier developed by Iveco and the Brazilian Army as part of its "Urutu-III" modernization program aimed to replace all EE-11 Urutu by 2015.
-The 8×8 version of the VBTP-MR is the base of Iveco's Superav armoured personnel carrier.
+The VBTP-MR is the base of Iveco's Superav armoured personnel carrier.
 Other Brazilian companies also participated in the program, such as IMBEL (Communications), Elbit (Armaments), Usiminas and Villares (development of national ballistic structural steel).

 History

 In 1999, the Brazilian Army issued a request (ROB #09/99) for a new family of armored fighting vehicles with amphibious capabilities to replace the EE-9 Cascavel and EE-11 Urutu.
 The main feature of this new family should be its modular design, allowing the incorporation of different turrets, weapons, sensors and communications systems onto the same carriage.
 The development program also include a communications version, an ambulance version and different fire support versions, armed with large calibre mortar and gun systems.

 The Brazilian Army has signed with Iveco a contract worth about €2.5 billion for supplying armoured personnel carriers of the VBTP-MR model.
 The vehicles will replace the old Urutu armoured vehicle employed today by the Brazilian armed forces.
 The contract covers the delivery of 2,044 vehicles and logistical support for a period of 20 years.
 Deliveries were scheduled to begin in 2012, and continue for 18 years.
 The total order was later scaled down to 1,580 units, under a timetable stretched to 2035.
 By 2023, the Army considered a further cut in the total number to around 900 units.

 There is also an 8×8 variant of the vehicle.